 Sometimes you know what you want to accomplish but you're not sure how to get there.
 That's when the Nike Training Club app can help.

 Whether you want to lose weight, run a 5k, or tone a specific body area, the Nike Training App has a variety of plans.
 Based on your goals, the app gives you step-by-step workouts to help you get there.

 One of the most frustrating parts of trying to get into better shape is that a poor diet can fight the effects of your hard work.
 That's why it's important to find a balance between your diet and exercise regimen.

 My Fitness Pal is all about that balance.
 It's a central app that tracks your exercise and your food diary, giving you a specific calorie goal based on the end result you want.

 To track your exercise, My Fitness Pal syncs with Fitbit exercise trackers

 and other wearables.
 If you don't have one of these devices or you're doing a workout that wearables don't track well, you can manually input your exercise.

 To track your food intake, the app's food diary lets you choose from an impressive database of foods.
 You can even build and save recipes to track unique dishes.

 If you're the type who benefits from a more customized fitness plan, Fitocracy may be your best bet.
 It's basically a personal trainer on your phone.

-The Fitocracy app will start you with a fitness assessment so they'll know your strengths and weaknesses.
+will start you with a fitness assessment so they'll know your strengths and weaknesses.
 Based on your assessment and your goals, they'll send you personalized workouts designed to help you see the type of progress you're seeking.

 Rest assured that Fitocracy doesn't leave out the all-important diet component.
 Your trainer will also send you customized nutrition plans that align with your goals.
 On top of it all, they'll help you stay motivated along the way.